jucazyn/jucazyn.github.io/_pages/cv.md

 ## Education

 * **B.A. in Philosophy, UFSC (2024-current)**
-  * Emphasis in Foundations of Science
+  * Emphasis in Philosophy of Physics

 * **B.Sc. in Mathematics, UFSC (2018-2023)**
   * Emphasis in Logic